Norman Campbell (footballer)

-Norman Odale Campbell (born 24 November 1999) is a Jamaican professional footballer who plays as a forward for Serbian club Javor Ivanjica and the Jamaica national team.
+Norman Odale Campbell (born 24 November 1999) is a Jamaican professional footballer who plays as a forward for Danish Superliga club Randers FC and the Jamaica national team.

 Club career

+Harbour View

 Campbell trialed for Stoke City and almost signed for Udinese.

+Loan to Grafičar

 On 8 October 2020, Campbell signed with Serbian club Grafičar Beograd on loan from Harbour View.
 He made his professional debut with Grafičar in a 2–1 Serbian First League win over Budućnost Dobanovci on 26 October 2020.

+Čukarički

+On 11 July 2021, Cambell signed a three-year deal with Serbian SuperLiga club Čukarički.

+Javor Ivanjica

+Having failed to establish himself as a first 11 choice, after only one year of his contract with Čukarički, Campbell moved on a free transfer to Javor Ivanjica, signing a three-year deal with the club.

+Vojvodina

+On 15 September 2023, Campbell signed a three-year deal with Vojvodina, for an undisclosed fee.

+Randers FC

+On July 11, 2024, Danish Superliga club Randers FC confirmed that they had signed Campbell on a contract until June 2028.

 International career

 Campbell debuted with the Jamaica national team in a 3–0 friendly loss to Saudi Arabia on 14 November 2020.